Daniel R. Amerman, CFA, InflationIntoWealth.com

 Do you know how to Turn Inflation Into Wealth?
 To position yourself so that inflation will redistribute real wealth to you, and the higher the rate of inflation – the more your after-inflation net worth grows?
 Do you know how to achieve these gains on a long-term and tax-advantaged basis?
 Do you know how to potentially triple your after-tax and after-inflation returns through Reversing The Inflation Tax?
 So that instead of paying real taxes on illusionary income, you are paying illusionary taxes on real increases in net worth?
 These are among the many topics covered in the free “Turning Inflation Into Wealth” Mini-Course.
 Starting simple, this course delivers a series of 10-15 minute readings, with each reading building on the knowledge and information contained in previous readings.
 More information on the course is available at InflationIntoWealth.com .

 Daniel R. Amerman, CFA

-This essay and the websites, mini-course, books and audio recordings, contain the ideas and opinions of the author.
+This essay and the websites, including the mini-course, DVDs and books, contain the ideas and opinions of the author.
 They are conceptual explorations of general economic principles, and how people may – or may not – interact in the future.
 As with any discussion of the future, there cannot be any absolute certainty.
 What this website does not contain is specific investment, legal or any other form of professional advice.
 If specific advice is needed, it should be sought from an appropriate professional.
-Any liability, responsibility or warranty for the results of the application of principles contained in the website, pamphlets, recordings, books and other products, either directly or indirectly, are expressly disclaimed by the author.
+Any liability, responsibility or warranty for the results of the application of principles contained in the website, DVDs, books and other materials, either directly or indirectly, are expressly disclaimed by the author.